ratanahaerlavynah/dreamy/_poems/21-the-dream-she-leaves-in-the-room-after-shes-gone.md

 ---
 layout: poem
-title: "The Dream She Leaves in the Room After She’s Gone"
+title: The Dream She Leaves in the Room After She’s Gone
 order: 21
+description: >-
+  <pre> She never truly arrives.
+She appears.
+Like mist threading through velvet
+  halls, like a scent you knew as a child but can never quite place.
+She speaks, not to be heard, but to leave resonance.
+W…
+tags: []
+image: /assets/img/21-the-dream-she-leaves-in-the-room-after-shes-gone.png
+permalink: /poems/21-the-dream-she-leaves-in-the-room-after-shes-gone/
 ---

 <pre>